screepers/screeps-server-mockup/README.md

 // Initialize server
 const server = new ScreepsServer();
-await server.start();           // connect to storage and start runners await server.world.reset();     // reset world but add invaders and source keepers users await server.world.stubWorld(); // create a tub world composed of 9 rooms with sources and controller
+await server.world.reset();     // reset world but add invaders and source keepers users await server.world.stubWorld(); // create a tub world composed of 9 rooms with sources and controller